Our Board of Directors

 Gordon Price was formerly a Vancouver City Councillor & Director of the City Program at Simon Fraser University.
 He is the founder of Price Tags Vancouver.

 Gordon Price was formerly a Vancouver City Councillor & Director of the City Program at Simon Fraser University.
-He is the founder of Price Tags Vancouver and lectures on planning issues all over the world.
 Gordon’s favourite place to walk is the Seaside Greenway.

 Championing Micro Mobility & Walkable Places